zhoumo2716/QP1-for-submission-/README.md

+# QP1-for-submission Project
 Project directory and LaTeX documents for Xuan Li UBC STAT 548 Qualifying Paper report 1.
+Qualifying Paper is on [_A note on the validity of cross-validation for evaluating autoregressive time series prediction_](https://www.sciencedirect.com/science/article/pii/S0167947317302384).

 ## Details on directory usage
 This repository contains 3 folders.